zeisler/zeisler.github.io/_posts/2019-05-31-aws-lambda-podcast-in-ruby.md

 }
 {% endhighlight %}

-If you don't want to create your own download my <a href="/assets/aws-lambda-podcast-in-ruby/episodes.zip" download="episodes.zip">example episodes</a> to get started.
+If you don't want to create all these files and directors yourself download my <a href="/assets/aws-lambda-podcast-in-ruby/episodes.zip" download="episodes.zip">example episodes</a> to get started.

 {% include video.html path="/assets/aws-lambda-podcast-in-ruby/upload-episodes-to-s3" img="/assets/aws-lambda-podcast-in-ruby/lambda-ruby-isometric-black@2x.png" %}